paulbaumgarten/telegram-boot-alert/README.md

 It is useful to be able to connect remotely to your Raspberry Pi via VNC or SSH, but to do so you need to know the IP address of your Raspberry Pi.
 This program will create a Telegram bot that will send you it's IP address when your Raspberry Pi is turned on.

+Once completed, you should be able to use the IP address provided by your telegram bot to connect to your Raspberry Pi via [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/)

 # Setup

 ## Step 1 - Chat with the Bot Father